Language Arts and Literacy

 - Knowing where the learner is along the developmental continuum enables teachers to evaluate, plan, and teach appropriately.

-- Children should be immersed in a print-rich environment.
+- Students should be immersed in a print-rich environment.

-- Reading and writing to, with, and by children should be daily events.
+- Reading and writing to, with, and by students should be daily events.

-- Children should have opportunity to read self-selected materials and write on self-selected topics daily.
+- Students should have the opportunity to read self-selected materials and write on self-selected topics daily.

 - Reading and writing should be meaningful and integrated into all content areas.